When The Third Policeman Tells You About a Bicycle

 As you read you encounter the dizzying work of a man obsessed with building smaller and smaller boxes that all fit inside one another until you need a magnifying glass to see the very last one.
 You also witness the bizarre and oddly sexualized tension between a man and his bicycle as they both escape the prison in which the three policemen are keeping them.

-This is a novel filled with divinely dark comedy that will make you laugh and scratch your head at the same time.
+This is a divinely dark comedy of a novel.
+Making you laugh and scratch your head at the same time.
 Basically, this book has the power to leave you, dear reader, with some conflicting emotions.
-I honestly finished this book not knowing whether I should just smirk, shrug my shoulders, and call it a day or if I should sit and think about what exactly I had just ingested into my brain.
+I honestly finished this book not knowing whether I should just smirk, shrug my shoulders, and call it a day.
+Or if I should sit and think about what exactly I had just let my brain ingest.

 I guess I will end in saying that this book may not be for everyone and so I can’t say that I would recommend it for – everyone.
 However, there are some great story beats that I will admit that I enjoyed.
 And there are lessons one can take away if one lives their life a certain way.
 No Judgement!

-The ending can be a bit surprising if you haven’t been paying attention to the journey the MC has been on, but even still there were things that I found a bit shocking for lack of a better word.
-This book doesn’t set out to be scary, but I have to say that if I were to designate a genre just on the ending of this book alone, it would definitely have to be horror.
-It really doesn’t matter from what perspective you watch the ending unfold in, either way, it is a downright surrealistic nightmare.
+The ending can be a bit surprising if you haven’t been paying attention to the MC’s journey.
+Even still there were things that I found shocking for lack of a better word.
+This book doesn’t set out to be scary.
+However, if I were to designate a genre just on the ending of this book alone, it would definitely have to be horror.
+It really doesn’t matter from what perspective you watch the ending unfold in.
+Because either way, it’s a downright surrealistic nightmare.

 I would say that I enjoyed this, with my favorite bit certainly being the horror-filled ending.